Your landlord's duty

 - Comply with our legal responsibility

-We regularly inspect the work our contractors do and also audit our own in-house gas engineers to maintain the highest possible standard.
-We also employ an expert company to independently check our gas work.
+We regularly inspect and audit the work our contractors do and our own in-house gas engineers to maintain the highest possible standard.
+We are also independently inspected by Gas Safe.

 Just so you know who’s calling